viveky23/cuddly-fortnight/README.md

-# 100-days of Machine Learninga and Deep Learning in Python
+# 100-days of Machine Learning and Deep Learning in Python